m8ttyB/secretmustache/source/posts/2012/06/crested-butte-co.rst

 We were fortunate enough to be given a tour of the local trail network.
 Bruce showed us some of his favorites.

-A couple my around town favorites:
+A couple of my around town favorites:

 + `Snodgrass Trail`_
 + `Upper Upper Loop Trail`_